Skip to content

 Answer: Bamboo.
 Giant pandas eat up to 40 pounds of bamboo every single day.
 Bamboo is so low in nutrition that pandas have to eat almost constantly to survive.

-Why it stumps people: Pandas are bears, and most bears eat fish or berries or meat.
-Pandas went in a different direction and chose a plant so poor in calories that they basically never stop chewing.
+What throws people: Pandas are bears, and bears eat fish or berries or meat.
+This one went rogue.
+It picked a plant so poor in calories that it basically never stops chewing to break even.

 4. What animal has the longest neck?
 (Easy)